 Tel: (01223) 769276

 Brooke is a Chartered Psychologist, with an interest in supporting patient and families at the end of life.
+Prior to beginning her research career, Brooke worked clinically in NHS mental health services.
 As part of the Palliative and End of Life Care Group at the University of Cambridge, she works as part of a team that aims to better understand what is needed to provide excellent care for patients at the end of life, and how existing healthcare services can better meet patient needs.

-In addition to her post at Cambridge, Brooke is a Lecturer in Psychology the University of Chester.
-Here, she is an active member of the university’s Psycho-oncology Research Group, and Contextual Behavioural Science Lab.
+In addition to her post at Cambridge, Brooke is a Senior Lecturer in Psychology the University of Chester.

-Brooke’s current research focusses on understanding patterns of care for patients approaching end of life, and the associated support needs of both patients and families.
-Within this, Brooke has specific interests in the psychological wellbeing of patients with haematological cancer, and in supporting families who experience bereavement
+Brooke’s current research focuses on understanding patterns of care for patients approaching end of life, and the associated support needs of both patients and families.
+Within this, Brooke has specific interests in the psychological wellbeing of patients with haematological cancer, and in supporting families who experience bereavement.

 Publications and conference presentations